This record as markdown: /tools/199-mcp-mcp-uber/uber-request-ride.md

 From the tool's definition 'Request an Uber ride' — directly initiates a paid ride booking, committing a financial obligation on the user's account

-PolicyLayer is an MCP gateway — it sits between your AI agents and MCP Uber Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for uber_request_ride:
+PolicyLayer is an MCP gateway: it sits between your AI agents and MCP Uber Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For uber_request_ride, this is the rule to start with:

 Request an Uber ride.
 It is categorised as a Financial tool in the MCP Uber Server MCP Server, which means it involves financial transactions.
 Block by default and require explicit approval.